 Not only do your employees know best what they need, they will also have many of the ideas that are going to enable you to move beyond the current crisis.
 Questions like the ones above can generate answers that help you create an action plan to address employee concerns.

 After you close the survey and analyze results, you must communicate results, sharing what you learned from the survey and what actions you are taking in response to employees’ feedback.

 This is vital because it:

-By designing an employee survey that addresses employees’ experience and needs during the pandemic will help you put your time, energy and resources in the right places.
+By designing an employee survey that addresses employees’ experience and needs during a period of upheaval or stress will help you put your time, energy and resources in the right places.